 The MCSAP Unit has a fleet of 37 enforcement vehicles that are 100% dedicated to the MCSAP program.
 Each of the enforcement vehicles are equipped with computer laptops for the immediate uploading of safety inspections.
-Thirteen (13) of the enforcement vehicles have reached high mileage (75,000 miles or three years) and have outlasted the useful life of a MS Highway Patrol vehicle.
+Fourteen (14) of the enforcement vehicles have reached high mileage (75,000 miles or three years) and have outlasted the useful life of a MS Highway Patrol vehicle.
 One of the new vehicles will also be used for public education, information, and training across the state.
 MS DPS has determined that trooper vehicles should be replaced at this low mileage due to excessive high speed pursuit.
 State policy is 150,000 miles or 7 years.
 However, DPS has determined, per state policy, that circumstances for law enforcment vehicles allow the vehicles to be replaced sooner.
-These 13 vehicles will be replaced at a cost of approximately \$32,500 each for a total of \$422,500.
+These 10 vehicles will be replaced with SUV police package state contract vehicles. at a cost of approximately \$43,500 each for a total of \$435,000.

-MCSD currently has 14 laptops that are out of warranty and have surpassed the 5 yr replacement requirements.
-The last price received for the laptop and corresponding dock is \$2,640 x 14 = (\$36,960).
+MCSD currently has 9 laptops that are out of warranty and have surpassed the 5 yr replacement requirements.
+The last price received for the laptop and corresponding dock is $2,734 \times 9 = (24,606)$ .